jakeleyhr/GetVISTA/README.md

 Coordinates saved to human_1_10000-20000.annotation.txt DNA sequence saved to human_1_10000-20000.fasta.txt
 ```
-Along with two text files - the first contains the coordinates of the exons and UTRs of all genes contained within the genomic region selected in pipmaker format, and the second contains the DNA sequence of the selected region in FASTA format.
+Two text files are generated in the working directory - the first contains the coordinates of the exons and UTRs of all genes contained within the genomic region selected in pipmaker format, and the second contains the DNA sequence of the selected region in fasta format.
 By using the **-autoname** flag, the names of these files were automatically generated from the species and region inputs.

 Alternatively, the output file names can be specified manually using the **-anno** and **-fasta** arguments, e.g:
 ```
-$ python envistacoords.py -s human -c 1:10000-20000 -anno annotationoutput.txt -fasta fastaoutput.txt
+$ encoords -s human -c 1:10000-20000 -anno annotationoutput.txt -fasta fastaoutput.txt
 Assembly name: GRCh38
 Specified sequence length: 10001bp